aws-samples/amazon-sagemaker-build-train-deploy/01_configure_sagemaker_studio/README.md

 ## Continue the workshop in the SageMaker Studio environment

-From here, you continue the workshop by following the instructions in **01_configure_sagemaker_studio.ipynb** in the SageMaker Studio environment.
+From here, you continue the workshop by following the instructions in **01_configure_sagemaker_studio.ipynb** in the SageMaker Studio environment instead of this browser window.